What is CLIPCO?

 CLIPCO is a non-partisan and non-profit 501(3)(c) organization.
 Many companies provide their employees the benefit of corporate matching for their favorite non-profit organizations.
 Since each company does it differently, please contact your company’s HR or Benefits department to inquire about how your donation may be maximized through a corporate matching program.

-Why do we need a contest to drive donations?
+Why do we need a campaign to drive donations?

 What are the methods of donation?

-Acceptable forms of payment include: PayPal and checks.
-Please use the online pledge form for both check and PayPal donations.
+Acceptable forms of payment include: CheddarUP, PayPal, checks and cash.
+Please use the online pledge form for both check and digital donations.
 This form helps us keep track of your donations (tax receipts and class rankings).

 Checks should be made out to “CLIPCO” and mailed out to P.O.
 Box 1344 Cupertino, CA 95015

 Do not forget to ask your employer about matching gifts.
 Corporate matches are very important to the CLIP program.
-Parent donations alone will not get us to our fundraising goal. ○ Corporate matching is additional to what each family donates as part of their fiscal duty to the CLIP program.
-They are NOT included in the campaign contest for prizes.
-Honor Roll – since CLIP depends completely on donations to fund the curriculum programs not covered by regular school district funds, we are grateful for the financial support of our community and would like to recognize our donors.
-Donors are recognized on our website throughout the school year and in the December CLIPCO Newsletter after the Direct Give Contest.
-The donation amounts that qualify for the tiers below are per student.
-You can indicate if you wish for your donation to be “anonymous” so that your family’s name does not appear on the honor roll.
+Parent donations alone will not get us to our fundraising goal.
+Corporate matching is additional to what each family donates as part of their fiscal duty to the CLIP program.
+They are NOT included in the campaign contest.

 CLIP Registration Questions